Orbifold quantum D-modules associated to weighted projective spaces: Hypersurfaces in weighted projective space

 The term \ll cell\rr is used here because the decomposition is equivalent to the $\La_- GL_{\s-1}\C$-orbit decomposition

-of the infinite-dimensional Grassmannian $Gr^{(\s-1)} \cong \La GL_{s-1}\C/ \La_+ GL_{\s-1}\C$ (see section 8.3 of \cite{PrSe86}).
-It is analogous to the cell decomposition, or cell-bundle\footnote{The cell decompositions here arise from Morse functions; the cell-bundle decompositions arise from Morse-Bott functions.} decomposition, of a finite-dimensional generalized flag manifold $G_\C/P$ given by the orbits of an opposite parabolic subgroup.

-For (orbifold) quantum cohomology, a modification of $Gr^{(\s-1)}$ is needed (see sections 5.3 and 10.4 of \cite{Gu08}), but we shall just explain the procedure in the case of $Gr^{(\s-1)}$ itself, from which all other cases follow.
-The main point is that the \ll cell\rr $\La_- GL_{\s-1}\C \ [\ga]$ is diffeomorphic to a unipotent subgroup $\La^\ga_-$ of $\La_- GL_{\s-1}\C$ (Theorem 8.6.3 of \cite{PrSe86}).
-This shows that any map $L$ which takes values in $\La_- GL_{\s-1}\C \ \ga\ \La_+ GL_{\s-1}\C$ (and therefore admits at least one factorization $L=L_-\ga L_+$) has a {\em canonical} factorization
+of the Grassmannian $Gr^{(\s-1)} \cong \La GL_{s-1}\C/ \La_+ GL_{\s-1}\C$ (see section 8.3 of \cite{PrSe86}).
+It is analogous to the cell decomposition, or cell-bundle\footnote{The cell decompositions here arise from Morse functions; the cell-bundle decompositions arise from Morse-Bott functions.} decomposition, of a finite-dimensional generalized flag manifold given by the orbits of a parabolic subgroup.
+The main point is that a \ll small cell\rr $\La_- GL_{\s-1}\C \ [\ga]$ is diffeomorphic to a proper unipotent subgroup $\La^\ga_-$ of $\La_- GL_{\s-1}\C$ (Theorem 8.6.3 of \cite{PrSe86}).
+This shows that any map $L$ which takes values in $\La_- GL_{\s-1}\C \ \ga\ \La_+ GL_{\s-1}\C$ (and therefore admits at least one factorization $L=L_-\ga L_+$) has a {\em most economical} factorization

-The factor $L^c_-$ is the \ll most economical\rr choice for $L_-$.
 The same phenomenon occurs for finite-dimensional generalized flag manifolds.
-The simplest example is $\C P^n$: the $i$-dimensional cell $\C^i$ can be described as an orbit of the group of upper triangular matrices in $GL_{n+1}\C$, but more economically as an orbit of a certain $i$-dimensional unipotent subgroup (see chapter 14, part III, of \cite{Gu97}).
+The simplest example is $\C P^n$: the $i$-dimensional cell $\C^i$ can be described as an orbit of the $\tfrac12(n+1)(n+2)$-dimensional group of upper triangular matrices in $GL_{n+1}\C$, but most economically as an orbit of a certain $i$-dimensional unipotent subgroup (see chapter 14, part III, of \cite{Gu97}).

-Step 2 amounts to extracting the economical factor $L^c_-$ from $L_-\ga$.
+Step 2 will amount to extracting the economical factor $L^c_-$ from $L_-\ga$.
 More precisely, by Theorem 8.6.3 of \cite{PrSe86}, we can write